jamessteeleii/pcos_ree_meta/README.md

 ## Software and packages used

 The [`grateful`](https://pakillo.github.io/grateful/index.html) package was used to create citations to all software and packages used in the analysis.
-The `grateful` report can be viewed by downloading the `pre_print/grateful-report.pdf` file.
+The `grateful` report can be viewed by downloading the `grateful-report.pdf` file.

 ## License